 Inspired by the personality of Venice with an Oriental feel, the JW Venice Spa Goco Spa is set in one of the outbuildings in a secluded corner the Isola delle Rose.
 The Spa is the largest in Venice with its 1,750 m² with a huge glass wall to the waterfront side of the building and a magnificent heated indoor swimming pool that extends outdoors, merging the outside and inside.
 The views across Venice from this Spa are both immense and serene.

 Around the Spa pool, you find perfectly groomed lawns with tempting cabanas to relax on, which again look out onto the glorious Venice lagoon.
 They form a peaceful haven where you can spend hours meditating or simply recharging.
 The Spa itself has eight cabins with a view of the lagoon and a marvelous suite.
-The structure is completed by a sauna, a Turkish bath with a wall of salt, and a gym.
+A sauna, a Turkish bath with a wall of salt, and a gym complete the structure.

 Food & Drink